Anurag-0-1-A/fbeats/README.md

 4. Select OK to confirm the changes
 5. Select Yes to reboot the system if prompted.

-The SSH connection will be terminated, so you will need to reconnect.
+The SSH connection will be terminated, so we will need to reconnect.
 Once the Pi reboots the I2C interface will be enabled.

 ## STEP 2: AZURE SERVICES INTEGRATION
 ![](https://github.com/Anurag-0-1-A/fbeats/blob/main/Images/image036.png)